xyproto/permissions2/README.md

 // Implement the ServeHTTP method to make a permissionHandler a http.Handler func (ph *permissionHandler) ServeHTTP(w http.ResponseWriter, req *http.Request) {
 	// Check if the user has the right admin/user rights if ph.perm.Rejected(w, req) {
-		// Deny the request
-		http.Error(w, "Permission denied!", http.StatusForbidden)
+		// Let the user know, by calling the custom "permission denied" function ph.perm.DenyFunction()(w, req)
 		// Reject the request by not calling the next handler below return
 	}

-	// Serve the requested if permissions were granted ph.mux.ServeHTTP(w, req)
+	// Serve the requested page if permissions were granted ph.mux.ServeHTTP(w, req)
 }